-About the company
+About the Company

-ZF is a 100% subsidiary of CHL, incorporated in January 2019, under Section 8 of the Companies Act, 2013.
+ZF, a 100% subsidiary of CHL, was incorporated in January 2019, under Section 8 of the Companies Act, 2013.
 ZF is headed by Mr. Pankaj Patel and family who also own and run CHL, ZWL and various other companies.
-ZF had taken over the running operations of 363-bed Civil Hospital Dahod from Government of Gujarat (GoG) under Brown Field (Scheme for establishment of new self-financed medical college at government hospitals) Scheme of Health Policy, 2016 and obtained permission from GoG and Medical Council of India (MCI) to commence Medical College at Dahod.
-This initiative is under the Public Private Partnership (PPP) initiated by GoG.
+ZF had taken over the running operations of 363-bed Civil Hospital Dahod from Government of Gujarat (GoG) under Brown Field (Scheme for establishment of new self-financed medical college at government hospitals) Scheme of Health Policy, 2016 and obtained permission from GoG and MCI to commence Medical College at Dahod.
+This initiative is under the PPP model initiated by GoG.
 ZF now manages the Zydus Medical College and Hospital (ZMCH) at Dahod and the college is affiliated to Shri Govind Guru University, Godhra.
 ZMCH is providing tertiary health care services to tribal population of eastern Gujarat and adjacent districts of Madhya Pradesh and Rajasthan states and runs the college offering M.B.B.S. course.